 In addition to stand-up comedy, Hart is no stranger to television or the internet.
 Aside from his work on the silver screen, Hart led five seasons of the reality-television parody series, “Real Husbands of Hollywood,” and, last year, became the host of the competition reality show “TKO: Total Knockout,” though he is awaiting confirmation for a second season from CBS.

 On YouTube, Hart continues to push content to 3.6 million subscribers with his “LOL Network.”
 He heads two shows himself, one being the “locker-room” talk show “Cold as Balls” where Hart sits in ice baths with athlete guests who are primarily NBA players.
-The comedic workhorse also produces another fitness-themed show on his YouTube channel called “What the Fit” where he and celebrities — such as recent guests Anna Kendrick and Kourtney Kardashian — get active in various inventive ways.
+The comedic workhorse also produces another fitness-themed show on his YouTube channel called “What the Fit” where he and celebrities — such as recent guests Anna Kendrick and Kourtney Kardashian — do fitness-related challenges.

 Despite his comprehensive portfolio and constant roles in film, television and online platforms, Hart continues to perform stand-up comedy and releases comedy specials every few years.
 His earlier specials, like “I’m a Grown Little Man” (released originally as a CD in 2006) and “Laugh at My Pain,” were popular, containing jokes that are still present in memes and gifs to this day.